 FlyingCDN is an automated WordPress CDN designed for users of the FlyingPress plugin.
-However, it is not autonomous since it operates on Cloudflare Enterprise.
+However, it is not autonomous, as it runs on Cloudflare Enterprise.

 Is it better than other WordPress CDN providers?